model-health/model-health/README.md

 ## Overview

-ModelHealth SDK enables movement practitioners to capture biomechanical data using smartphone cameras and receive actionable insights to improve performance and health.
+The ModelHealth SDK enables movement practitioners to capture biomechanical data using smartphone cameras and receive actionable insights to improve performance and health.
 The SDK provides a complete workflow from authentication through data collection to analysis.

 ## What Problem Does It Solve?